Wood out of West Indies tour & IPL

 Wood was selected for the first Test of the series but was only able to bowl 17 overs before he began to feel pain on the third day.

-He bowled in the nets at the start of the final day's play but suffered "acute pain" and did not feature.
+He bowled in the nets before the start of the final day's play but suffered "acute pain" and did not feature.

 He was replaced by Saqib Mahmood for the second Test, which began on Wednesday.